 TRID for Construction Loans

-The CFPB provided few details regarding completion of the Loan Estimate and the Closing Disclosures for these loans.
-The regulation does not contain sample forms for construction loans.
-The Commentary only mentions construction loans a few times and those references provide little guidance for completing the forms.
+Initially the CFPB provided few details regarding completion of the Loan Estimate and the Closing Disclosures for these loans.
+The 2017 revisions clarify many lingering forms issues.
+Unfortunately, the regulation still does not contain sample forms for construction loans.

-This program is designed to fill the void created by the lack of regulatory guidance for construction loans.
-It explains coverage and exemption rules.
-It provides section-by-section guidance on completing the Loan Estimate and the Closing Disclosure for the common construction loan options.
-It answers the many questions you have regarding the proper disclosure of construction loans.
+The program provides an update on regulatory guidance for construction loans.
+Both the program and the detailed manual provided to attendees are updated for the 2017 revisions.
+The program explains coverage and exemption rules and provides section-by-section guidance on completing the Loan Estimate and the Closing Disclosure for the most typical construction loan options.
+Numerous form samples are provided.
+The program provides answers for the many questions bankers have regarding the proper disclosure of construction loans.

-- When and why construction loans are covered by the new integrated disclosure rules
+- When and why construction loans are covered by the TRID rules

 - How to complete the loan estimate and closing disclosure for: